GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **At Higher Tiers**: When cast at 2nd tier or greater, you may multiply the maximum duration by the number of tiers beyond minimum squared.

-**Critical Failure**: You still transform yourself into a statue, but fo not have the same control over the specifics.
+**Critical Failure**: You still transform yourself into a statue, but do not have the same control over the specifics.
 You are petrified for a number of minutes equal to the spell's tier.

 #### Howl